-Electronic Diary Compliance Requirement: Subject participation may be terminated at any time during the study for the following reason:
+eDiary Compliance Requirement: Subject participation may be terminated at any time during the study for the following reason:

-- Chronic failure, in the judgment of the Investigator, to comply with diary compliance, despite documentation at the site of repeated efforts to reinforce compliance.
+- Chronic failure, in the judgment of the Investigator, to comply with diary completion, despite documentation at the site of repeated efforts to reinforce compliance.
 As defined for this study, compliance requires >70% subject completion of diary assessments.
 The Sponsor may also instruct a site to discontinue a subject based on consistent noncompliance. - Subjects who are unable to meet the compliance requirement (>70% subject completion of diary assessments) in the last 7 days preceding the Randomization Visit (Visit 4) will be considered a screen failure.

 In-clinic dosing times and dose indicator readings will be documented in the eCRF by the site staff and will not be entered by the subject into their eDiary.
-The dose indicator will be read and results recorded once a day.

 During the Screening Period and for the duration of the Treatment Period, each subject will record his/her symptoms in the study-provided eDiary, twice daily (morning and evening).

-The subject will record his/her use of rescue Ventolin (albuterol sulfate), twice daily: morning and evening.
+The subject will record his/her use of rescue Ventolin HFA twice daily, morning and evening.
 In addition, the subject will record study medication usage.